shahilspatel/Cloud-Resume-Challenge/README.md

 <h2>Description</h2>
 One of the more commprehensive showcases of Cloud Computing Fundamentals is the [Cloud Resume Challenge](https://cloudresumechallenge.dev/docs/the-challenge/aws/) developed by Forrest Brazeal.
-This is the complete implementation and documentation of the entire task to help improve my portfolio.
+This is the implementation and documentation of the entire task to help improve my portfolio.